RedisLabs/redislabs-docs/content/rc/changelog/august-2023.md

 #### Incorrect ACL rule causes failed state machine

-Applying a bad ACL rule to a database may cause a failed state machine.
+Applying an invalid ACL rule to a database may cause a failed state machine.
 If this happens, use the [`PUT /v1/acl/redisRules/{aclRedisRuleId}`](https://api.redislabs.com/v1/swagger-ui/index.html#/Access%20Control%20List/updateRedisRule) API call to update the rule, and then delete it if necessary.